Hamidu68/dnn-acceleration/Variables_Generator/README.md

-Random Generator for Input, Weight value.
+### Random Generator for Input, Weight value.
-It is generated based on layer informaion(csv) using the command below.
+It is generated based on layer informaion(stored in csv file in Test folder) using the command below.

 ```